GeomScale/volesti/README.md

 | RDHR | 150 |  1.01 |
 | BaW | 150 | 1.02 |

 We know that the the walk is close to convergence if the value of the Gelman-Rubin statistic is close to one.
-From this statistic we can see that we are close to convergence for  walk length greater than equal to 20 for CDHR and RDHR.
-And BaW is close to convergence for walk length greater than equal to 50.
+From this statistic we can see that we are close to convergence for walk lengths greater than equal to 20 for the CDHR and RDHR walks.
+And BaW is close to convergence for walk lengths greater than equal to 50.